AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 Die Nutzlast kann dann über die [Dateneinfüge-API](https://helpx.adobe.com/analytics/kb/data-insertion-api-post-method-adobe-analytics.html)an Analytics weitergeleitet werden.

-Wenn statt einer globalen Einstellung ein situationsbezogener Ansatz gewünscht wird, können Sie die Funktion at.js [getOffers()](/help/c-implementing-target/c-implementing-target-for-client-side-web/adobe-target-getoffers-atjs-2.md)verwenden, um dies durch Übergabe von,**analyticsLogging: "client_side"** zu erreichen.
-Die Nutzlast der Analyse wird nur für diesen Aufruf zurückgegeben und das Target-Backend leitet die Nutzlast nicht an Analytics weiter.
-Durch diesen Ansatz gibt eine at.js-Target-Anfrage nicht standardmäßig die Nutzlast zurück, sondern nur, wenn dies gewünscht und spezifiziert ist.
+Wenn statt einer globalen Einstellung ein situationsbezogener Ansatz gewünscht wird, können Sie die Funktion at.js [getOffers()](/help/c-implementing-target/c-implementing-target-for-client-side-web/adobe-target-getoffers-atjs-2.md)verwenden, um dies durch Übergabe von,**analyticsLogging: &quot;client_side&quot;** zu erreichen.
+The analytics payload will be returned for only this call and the [!DNL Target] backend will not forward the payload to [!DNL Analytics].
+By pursuing this approach, every at.js [!DNL Target] request will not return the payload by default, but instead only when desired and specified.

 Beispiel: